 Lab results in patient with iron deficiency anemia show a microcytic, hypochromic anemia.
 This means that the mean corpuscular volume is less than 80 (MCV <80) and that the cells are paler than usual.
 Typically the cells have central pallor.

 As the body's stores of iron are depleted, a CBC blood test will show a decreased RBC count.
 This occurs because there is not enough iron to properly complete the final step in heme synthesis.

-Reticulocytes are immature blood cells, which are a small component of the blood that develop and mature in the bone marrow.
-The reticulocyte count is decreased in iron deficient anemia as hematopoesis is interrupted.
+Reticulocytes are immature blood cells, which are a small component of the blood cells that develop and mature in the bone marrow.
+The reticulocyte count is decreased in iron-deficient anemia as hematopoiesis is interrupted.
 It should be noted that with hemorrhage, reticulocyte count is actually increased.

 Ferritin is a protein which stores iron.
 For lab purposes, it is an important indicator for how much stored iron is present.
 Thus in iron deficient anemia, ferritin levels are decreased.

 The red cell distribution width (RDW) measures the variation of blood cell volume in an obtained sample.
 Varying sizes of blood cells is a hallmark of iron deficiency anemia and helps distinguish between this disease and thalassemia (as both are hypochromic and microcytic).

 Blood smears in these patients show a variation in blood cell shape (poikilocytosis).